Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Related Work

-Both safety monotonicity and the framing property have been studied in the context of separation logics~\cite{Yang2002,Calcagno2007}.
-In our work, we use the inlined program's execution to bound the states that these conditions quantify over, which results in relaxed conditions.
-As shown in~\secref{sec:evaluation}, this relaxation is essential to capture common idioms.
-Moreover, note that our \soundness{} condition is more than just a bounded version of the \emph{local action} property in SL~\cite{Calcagno2007}.
-It imposes monotonicity and framing constraints on \emph{different} parts of the program, which is motivated by the relationship between modular and inlined verification.
-This difference is crucial to capture common patterns that satisfy these properties but contain statements that do \emph{not}, as illustrated in \secref{subsec:simplified-sc} and shown in \secref{sec:evaluation}.
-Finally, we propose a novel output monotonicity condition, which to the best of our knowledge has not been used in the context of SL\@.
+\thibault{While safety monotonicity and the framing property have been studied in the context of \gaurav{SL}~\cite{Yang2002,Calcagno2007}, the relaxed conditions we use (where the states these conditions quantify over are bounded using the inlined program's execution) have, to the best of our knowledge, not been explored before.} \tout{Both safety monotonicity and the framing property have been studied in the context of \gout{separation logics}\gaurav{SL}~\cite{Yang2002,Calcagno2007}. \gout{In our work,}\gaurav{We} use the inlined program's execution to bound the states that these conditions quantify over, which results in relaxed conditions.
+To \gout{the best of}our knowledge, such a relaxation has not been explored\gout{before}.} As shown in~\secref{sec:evaluation}, these relaxations are essential to capture common idioms. \tout{Moreover, our \soundness{} condition is more than just a bounded version of the \emph{local action} property in SL\tout{~\cite{Calcagno2007}}.} \thibault{Moreover, our \soundness{} condition imposes} monotonicity and framing constraints on \emph{different} parts of the program (based on the relationship between modular and inlined verification), which is \tout{This difference is }crucial to capture common patterns that satisfy these properties but contain statements that do \emph{not}, as illustrated in \secref{sec:overview}\gout{and shown in \secref{sec:evaluation}}.
+Finally, we propose a novel output monotonicity property, which, to the best of our knowledge, has not been used in the context of SL\@.